The Garden of Death (Madetoja): Structure

 The Garden of Death, which lasts about 14 minutes, is in three movements.
 They are as follows:

-The first movement, in common time, begins in E major.
-The second movement, in triple time, is a "haunting waltz" that beings in A major.
-The third movement, in cut time, is a "meditative lullaby" that begins in G-flat major.
+The first movement, in common time, is in a Dorian-inflected C sharp minor.
+The second movement, in triple time, is a "haunting waltz" that beings in F-sharp minor, but soon settles in C sharp minor, with episodes in G major, E minor and E major.
+The third movement, in cut time, is a "meditative lullaby" that begins in G-flat major, shifts to B-flat minor, then to B-flat major, ending in B-flat minor.